jsupino/StarWarsScriptProject/README.md

 Create a numpy.array of all the dialogue spoken throughout this episode.
 The dialogue will be stored in a list.
 Using this list, remove all punctuation.
 First, to import string, removing all punctuation from the outside.
 Then, the rest of the punctuation must be removed.

 After removing all punctuation, remove all stopwords from the list.
 These stopwords are words that do not add much meaning to this analysis.

-    from nltk.tokenize import word_tokenize
-    from nltk.corpus import stopwords

-If needed, download the stopwords from the Natual Language ToolKit

-    nltk.download('stopwords')

-Then all stopwords will be removed from the dialgoue, storing the result in a list.
+After removing all stopwords from the dialgoue, the result will be stored in a list.

 Create a list of the 20 most common words used throughout the episode using Counter.
 Convert the list into a dictionary to retreieve the keys and values.
 The keys are the words and the values are how often the word occurs.

 Using the keys and values, creatae a bar chart comparing the 20 most commmon words used throughout the episode and how often they occur.
-The title of this bar chart is "Twenty Most Common Words Spoken in SW EPisode V".
-Using matplotlib, the words (x-axis) and frequency (y-axis) will be plotted and can be easily analyzed.
-For better readability and organization, the x-axis is rotated 75 degrees and has a fontsize of 8.
-The labelpad is set to -4 so that the x-axis label is in view.
-The y-axis is set to a font size of 10 for a more organized look.
+Using matplotlib, the words (x-axis) and the frequency (y-axis) will be plotted and can be easily analyzed.
+- Title of bar chart: "Twenty Most Common Words Spoken in SW EPisode V"
+- Rotate x-axis 75 degrees (words) for better readability
+- Change x-axis font size to 8 for better readability
+- Set labelpad to -4 so that the x-axis label is in view
+- Change the y-axis font size to 10 for a more organized look